 Our infusion services are available for patients that have been diagnosed with particular genetic disorders.
-Our most frequently prescribed infusions are Enzyme Replacement Therapy (ERT) and Biophosphonate Therapy.
+Our infusions consist of Enzyme Replacement Therapy (ERT).
 Enzyme Replacement Therapy is available for patients with certain lysosomal diseases.
 ERT works to lessen the symptoms of the lysosomal disease and increase the concentration of the deficient enzyme.
-ERT can be administered at UMMC in our outpatient infusion center at the Children's Cancer Clinic or we can coordinate care for the patient to receive ERT at home or at a local infusion center.
+ERT can be administered at UMMC in our outpatient infusion center at the Children's Cancer Clinic, or we can coordinate care for the patient to receive ERT at home or at a local infusion center.
 Most ERT is administered weekly or biweekly.
-Biophosphonate therapy is available for patients with Osteogenesis Imperfecta(OI).
-OI patients that receive biophosphonate infusions are admitted at Batson Children's Hospital as an inpatient.
-While hospitalized, the biophosphonate is administered over a 3 day period as well as pre and post infusion labs are monitored.
-Depending on the patient's age, the patient will receive the biophosphonate infusion every 2-4 months for a period of 3-5 years.

 Campus Maps / Parking